 HMO Plan Guidelines for the Live or Work Rule

 The information below offers a general summary of each plan’s requirements.
 Note that dependent service area eligibility requirements differ for Kaiser Permanente and Blue Shield of California.

 Kaiser Permanente members must live or work in a Kaiser HMO service area, as determined by zip code.
 Eligible dependents of an enrolled Kaiser member, such as spouse, domestic partner or child, may live anywhere inside or outside the Kaiser HMO service area.

-Blue Shield Access+ HMO and Trio HMO members must live or work in a Blue Shield of California Access+ or Trio HMO service area, as determined by zip code.
+Blue Shield of CA Access+ HMO and Trio HMO members must live or work in a Blue Shield of California Access+ or Trio HMO service area, as determined by zip code.
 Eligible dependents of an enrolled Blue Shield member, such as spouse, domestic partner or child, must live or work in a Blue Shield HMO service area (unless dependent qualifies for out-of-area “Away From Home Care” per Blue Shield).

 Primary Care Physician Assignment

 Employees who enroll in Kaiser under the Live or Work Rule must select a primary care physician based on the zip code of their qualifying work location.
 Employees who enroll in Blue Shield under the Live or Work Rule must select a primary care physician and associated medical group based on the zip code of the qualifying work location.
 Additional requirements regarding eligibility and obtaining service under the Live or Work Rule are detailed in each plan’s Evidence of Coverage